Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: DEM implementation and parameters

 \section{DEM implementation and parameters}

 The sea ice discrete element method we use to generate training data is \emph{SubZero} \cite{manucharyan2022}.
 While originally implemented in MATLAB \cite{MontemuroManucharyan23}, we use its re-implementation in the Julia language \cite{SubzeroJulia24} as it is faster and scales better in parallel.
-In table~\ref{tab:material_parameters}, we summarize important parameters used in the DEM (and partially also in the continuum model). \emph{SubZero} uses a subset of a Voronoi tessellation to generate ice floes (see panel (c) in Figure 1) with a given concentration.
+In table~\ref{tab:material_parameters}, we summarize important parameters used in the DEM (and partially also in the continuum model). \emph{SubZero} generates floe fields with a Voronoi tessellation; after tessellating the domain, cells are removed at random, creating open patches of ocean, to achieve the desired sea ice concentration (see panel (c) in Figure 1).
 These Voronoi cells are based on a point cloud randomly drawn from a uniform distribution.
 Denoting by $y$ the areas of the resulting cells, it is known that in such a Voronoi tessellation, the number of cells $f_1(y)$ of size $y$ is well approximated by a generalized Gamma function with two parameters $a,b$:

 Typically used values in two dimensions are $a=3.61$ and $b=3.57$, \cite{ferenc2007size}.
 The distribution \eqref{eq:gamma-distribution} corresponds to a cloud of $p$ uniformly distributed points ($p\in\mathbb N$ is large) in a domain of area $p$, i.e., the expected cell size is $1$.